AkselGlyholt/AkselGlyholt/README.md

 ## Rapidfire

-- 🔭 I’m currently working on [Adverseflow](https://github.com/Adverseflow)
+- 🔭 I’m currently not working on any project

 - 🌱 I’m currently learning NextJS, Typescript and Redux